-- After a miscarriage (or ectopic or molar pregnancy), try to ensure that information is passed to other services so women are not contacted by midwives or other services after their loss. - Suggest a follow-up appointment. - Consider discussing a plan for the next pregnancy (possibly including an early scan). - Provide information about local/national support services.
-The Miscarriage Association provides support and information via our website, phone, email, live chat and support volunteers. - Refer to/provide information about professional counselling services where appropriate.
+- After a miscarriage (or ectopic or molar pregnancy), try to ensure that information is passed to other services so women are not contacted by midwives or other services after their loss. - Suggest a follow-up appointment.

+- Consider discussing a plan for the next pregnancy (possibly including an early scan). - Provide information about local/national support services.
+The Miscarriage Association provides support and information via our website, phone, email and online groups. - Note our resources on mental health and pregnancy loss. - Refer to/provide information about professional counselling services where appropriate.